A great way to begin building a business is to do it while you still have the security of a steady paycheck, benefits, and paid time off.

 Create a schedule you can follow.

+Starting a business will be difficult and time-consuming.
 Start by considering how much time you can devote to your business idea while still working.
-Then create a schedule.
-Starting a business will be difficult and time-consuming.
+Then, create a schedule.
 Write down a list of all the activities and commitments you have in your life, with the amounts of time you devote to each during a week.
 This will help you to see if you truly have the time to devote to starting a business while working your current job.
-If you still want to move forward after reviewing this, see where you can feasibly cut out or change time within your current schedule to devote to further exploring and developing your business idea.
-Make an action plan with achievable goals for the day, week, or month.
+If you still want to move forward after reviewing this, see where you can feasibly cut out or change time within your current schedule to devote to exploring and developing your business idea.
+Make an action-plan with achievable goals for a day, a week, or a month.
 Without goals, milestones, and a plan to achieve your goals, it is very easy to slip into a very unproductive mode.
 That may create a sense of discouragement or defeat, keeping you from pursuing your business idea.

 Start saving money.

 What can you cut in order to save?
 Be prepared.
 You will need money of your own to invest in your business.
 Most lenders like to see an owner’s investment of 10 percent to 20 percent in cash, assets, collateral, or a combination of all.
 So while you have the money coming in, start buckling down.
 Create a budget to start saving.